-But in 2010, a few banks started to register mortgages as collateral mortgages rather than standard mortgages.
+Many lenders are using collateral mortgages rather than standard or conventional mortgages.
+Previously, home loans were always registered as a standard charge unless one was applying for a Home Equity Line of Credit (HELOC).
+But in 2010, a few banks started to register home loans as collateral mortgages rather than the usual standard charge mortgages.
 In fact, a number of banks in Canada no longer offer standard mortgages at all.

-With a standard mortgage, only the amount being borrowed is registered as a loan.
-So, if you borrow $200,000 on a $250,000 home, a mortgage is registered in the amount of $200,000 and you have $50,000 of ‘free’ equity in your property.
+With standard mortgages, only the amount being borrowed is registered as a loan.
+So, if you borrow $400,000 on a $600,000 home, the mortgage is registered for $400,000 and you have $200,000 of ‘free’ equity in your property.

-Collateral mortgages register the loans at up to 125% of the total value of your home, regardless of the amount being borrowed.
-That same $200,000 loan is registered as a collateral charge of up to $312,500.
-Yet, you only borrowed $200,000.
+With a collateral mortgage, the loan is registered at 100% to 125% of the total value of the property, regardless of the amount being borrowed.
+That same $400,000 loan is registered at up to $750,000.
+Yet, you only borrowed $400,000.

 Call (800) 722-7172 or use our 30 second form for a free consultation.

 - It gets complicated, and it’s better to know what you’re getting into up front, before you commit.

 - We know about the different types of mortgages and we can help you make an informed choice.

 - We’re here to help and our service usually comes at no cost to you for most standard mortgages.